 The Boarding House

 The most taxing part of a Boarding House stay remains choosing between the charming suites.
 After checking in, the staff carries luggage up to each guest's room.
 Shoppers can also take advantage of Mercantile package delivery services, rather than haul bags of kitchen goods back to their room before exploring more of Pawhuska's hidden gems.
 By night, enjoy a complimentary wine and beer reception before visiting the private balcony to see Pawhuska from another angle.
-The Boarding House also offers still-in-theater movies, free WiFi and lavish Beekman 1802 toiletries.
-Let the Boarding House attend to every detail during a weekend spent touring through Pawhuska.
+The Boarding House also offers still-in-theater movies, free Wi-Fi and Beekman 1802 toiletries.